Education Specialist Degree in School Psychology

 Alumni who are mentored by program faculty while pursuing a doctoral degree at another university may be eligible for the CSU Chancellor's Doctoral Incentive/Loan Forgiveness program.
 For more information, click here.

 Our students can get involved in the CSULB School Psychology Student Association (SPSA).
 This is a student run organization that is very active in promoting research, mentorship, networking, and leadership among the program students and alumni.
 The School Psychology Student Association earned an award in 2013 through CSULB Student Life and Development in recognition of excellent programming throughout the year!
 To see more, click here.

 *For more reasons to attend CSULB, click here.

-- Prospective applicants are invited to attend one of our monthly informational meetings to speak with students of the program.
+Prospective applicants are invited to attend one of our informational meetings to speak with students of the program.
 These meetings are held at Starbucks on Bellflower Blvd, just South of Spring St. (2890 Bellflower Blvd., Long Beach).
-Remaining meeting dates for the 2013-2014 school year is May 16th, 2014 from 4:00-5:00 PM.
+Our last meeting for the 2013-2014 school year is May 16th, 2014 from 4:00-5:00 PM.

 - For more information about the field of School Psychology, please go to http://www.nasponline.org/index.aspx

 - The CSULB Graduate Studies Office of the College of Education will offer workshops for prospective students during Fall semester.
 The schedule for the workshops is on their Web site at: https://www.ced.csulb.edu/graduate/events-prospective-students

 - For additional information e-mail questions to BJ Corbitt, graduate assistant to the school psychology program, at email@example.com.

 Current Students: Join us in Vietnam and Cambodia this summer